Delon509/AccountService/README.md

 account folder contains the main code
   1. main
   - AccountServiceApplication
   2. controller
-  - signUpController
+  - signUpController  <-  because of poor planning, controller  contain all the service part of code. ( For reader, most of the code in signUpController should put into other file called signUpService.
+Controller only call the function from Service)
-  - AuthenticatedUsersController
+  - AuthenticatedUsersController <- same as signupController
   3. repos
   - UserRepository
   - paymentsRepository